heistp/antler/README.md

 #### Features

+- handle interrupts and context done in report command
+- process pcaps to get retransmits, CE/SCE marks, TCP RTT or other stats
 - add runner duration for use in timeouts and test duration estimation
 - add test progress bar
 - improve semantics for System.Stdout and Stderr